Get Tasty Homegrown Runner Beans With Our Guide That Includes A Rame Design

 Another common disease that affects runner beans is runner and French bean rust, a fungal disease that affects the leaves.
 Like most fungal diseases, it’s most prolific in wet weather.
 A bad infection can have an impact on your plant’s health and yield.

 You can spot if your runner bean plants have bean rust, if you notice white spots on your leaves, which might be raised on the upper side of the leaves.
-As the infection progresses brown and then black spots will appear.
-If it’s a bad infection the leaves will turn brown and die and affect the growth of your plants.
+As the infection progresses, brown and then black spots will appear.
+If it’s a bad infection, the leaves will turn brown and die and affect the growth of your plants.

 Bad infections tend to happen too late in the season to negatively impact on your yield.
 However, prolonged warm and wet weather conditions during the summer can increase the risk of bean rust developing.